avatorl/Deneb-Vega-Templates/README.md

 ## Sponsorship

-If I helped you with what you needed for a commercial projects or if you just want to say thank you, feel free to click the Sponsor button.
+If one of the templates really helped you (you have used the code for a commercial projects) or if you just want to say thank you, feel free to click the Sponsor button.

 ## Chart Types / Deneb Templates in this Repository